A measure of majorisation emerging from single-shot statistical mechanics: The work extraction game

 We now turn to how interactions with the heat bath, thermalizations, act on the state of the system.
-Roughly speaking these take the density matrix closer to the associated Gibb's state.
+Roughly speaking these take the density matrix closer to the associated Gibbs state, similar statements can be found in~\cite{RuchM76,Ruch75,Mead77} (especially see section 4 of~\cite{RuchM76}, where also a different argument is given for the result below concerning thermalizations).
 As already mentioned the thermalization is taken to only change occupation probabilities and not energy eigenvalues.
-We take the thermalisation to act as a stochastic process on the energy eigenstates, in that the probability of occupying a given energy state, $P(i)$, becomes $P'(i)=\sum_{j}P(j\rightarrow i)P(j)$ where the summation is over all eigenstates, $P(j\rightarrow i)$ is a transition probability, and $P(j)$ an occupation probability (before the interaction with the heat bath .
+We take the thermalisation to act as a stochastic process on the energy eigenstates, in that the probability of occupying a given energy state, $P(i)$, becomes $P'(i)=\sum_{j}P(j\rightarrow i)P(j)$ where the summation is over all eigenstates, $P(j\rightarrow i)$ is a transition probability, and $P(j)$ an occupation probability (before the interaction with the heat bath).
 This can equivalently be written as $\vec{P'}=B\vec{P}$ where $B$ is a stochastic matrix (entries are probabilities and columns sum to 1).

-Not any stochastic matrix $B$ is allowed however.
-The Gibb's state (associated with temperature $T$) is taken to be invariant under a thermalisation.
+Not every stochastic matrix $B$ is allowed however.
+The Gibbs state (associated with temperature $T$) is taken to be invariant under a thermalisation.
 Consider the implications firstly for the fully degenerate case of all energies being the same.
-In this case the Gibb's state is the uniform distribution.
+In this case the Gibbs state is the uniform distribution.
 The only stochastic matrices that leave the uniform distribution invariant are bistochastic ones (rows also sum to 1).
 Thus in the fully degenerate case $B$ must be bistochastic.
-We see no reason to impose further restrictions, so any such $B$ is allowed. (choosing different allowed $B$'s is taken to correspond physically to choosing different times of coupling to the heat bath.)
+We see no reason to impose further restrictions, so any such $B$ is allowed.

 Consider secondly the non-degenerate case.
-Here it is again convenient to use the Gibb's rescaled distribution.
-Note that the Gibb's state becomes uniform after the Gibb's rescaling.
-Thus one may hope to model a thermalisation as a bistochastic matrix on the Gibb's-rescaled distribution.
+Here it is again convenient to use the Gibbs rescaled distribution.
+Note that the Gibbs state becomes uniform after the Gibbs rescaling.
+Thus one may hope that a thermalisation, i.e.\ a Gibbs state preserving stochastic matrix on the occupation probabilities, acts as a {\em bi}-stochastic matrix on the Gibbs-rescaled distribution, and we now show that is indeed the case.

+Before considering the general case, we look at a simple example of a two-level system.\\ Let B be the stochastic matrix\footnote{stochastic matrices have entries in $[0,1]$ with columns summing to $1$, therefore they map probability vectors to probability vectors.} defined by the transition-probabilities, i.e: